scorum/scorum/doc/advertising-budget-details.md

 per_block = balance / (((deadline - start_time) / block_interval) + 1)
 ```

-Fox example, if budget balance equals 100 SCR, `start_time` equals 3sec and `deadline` equals 12 sec, then there will be 4 payments by 25 SCR each in blocks #1,#2,#3,#4.
+For example, if budget balance equals 100 SCR, `start_time` equals 3sec and `deadline` equals 12 sec, then there will be 4 payments by 25 SCR each in blocks #1,#2,#3,#4.

 > NOTE:
 > Payments are also occurred in block #1 where budget starts and in block #4 where budgets ends.